Using Moira in Your Own App

 }

-As you can see, Moira inherits from the SubComponent class which is the base class of most Amiga components.
-One important purpose of the SubComponent class is to provide convinient access to all other components of the virtual Amiga.
-This is done by declaring a number of references that are initialized in the constructor:
+As you can see, Moira inherits from the SubComponent class, which serves as the base class for most Amiga components.
+One key role of the SubComponent class is to provide convenient access to the other components of the virtual Amiga.
+This is achieved by declaring several references that are initialized in the constructor:

 class SubComponent : public AmigaComponent {